oracle-livelabs/pts/ai-agentics/introduction/introduction.md

 ### **Introduction**

-This workshop is to teach how to build AI Agent framework using LangChain and Oracle Database 23ai .
+This workshop is to show how to build AI Agent application using LangChain and Oracle Database 23ai.
 We will discuss how an Agent is initialized, make calls to tools, and use context memory.
 Once you understand the building components of an Agent, the application that you build using the AI agentic framework are limitless.

 Oracle Database 23ai is a converged database that includes support for AI Vector Search, Graph, JSON, Machine Learning and many more AI features.
 By showing how an AI agent can interact with the Oracle database, an architect can design an application harnessing the power of Oracle Converged database with GenAI LLMs.